kartik01112004/kartik01112004/README.md

-# WELCOME!
+# Welcome

-### Hi there 👋 I am Kartik Goel
+### Hey there 👋 I am Kartik Goel
 I'm a 2nd year B.Tech Computer Science Engineering Student at Maharishi Markandeshwar University.
-I am learning blockchain technology to convert web2 into web3 dapps.
+I am learning blockchain technology to make security possible.

-All i want is to eventualy make something that is groundbreaking for our civilization
+All I want is to eventualy make something that is groundbreaking for our civilization

+My main focus is blockchain, I have deep understanding of **Flutter, JavaScript, Solidity, Hardhat, Node.js**.I have worked with and can work with different technologies to implement scaleable and robust solutions.

 <!-- # About Me!